oravirt/ansible-oracle/README.md

 For more information, check out: http://docs.ansible.com/developing_modules.html

-Most (if not all) requires cx_Oracle either on your controlmachine or on the managed node The default behaviour for the modules using cx_Oracle is this:
+Most (if not all) requires cx_Oracle either on your controlmachine or on the managed node.

+The default behaviour for the modules using cx_Oracle is this:

 - If neither username or password is passed as input to the module(s), the use of an Oracle wallet is assumed.